Crawfordsburn Passive House Diary

 - Use of Thermal Bridge analysis to reduce heat loss at junctions

-- South facing glazing to maximises thermal gain
+- South facing glazing to maximise Passive Solar heat gains in winter

 Passivhaus design has many advantages over conventional construction and design techniques, it offers a modern and comfortable dwelling with no cold drafts, no temperature variations from room to room, a quiet internal environment and significantly reduced running costs.
 The house Crawfordsburn Passive House has now been lived in since 2014 and has hosted several Passive House open days.
 The feedback from the owners on both energy efficiency and comfort has been very positive.